go-skynet/localai-website/content/howtos/easy-model-import-gallery.md

   completion: lunademo-completion
 ```

-Now that we have that fully set up, we need to reboot the docker.
+Now that we have that fully set up, we need to reboot the Docker container.
 Go back to the localai folder and run

 ```bash
 docker-compose restart